 So, based on the shell, the electronic configuration of the Oxygen atom is [2, 6].

-Or the electronic configuration of Oxygen is 1s22s22p4 since it contains a total of 8 electrons, the first two-electron will go in 1s orbital, the next two in 2s orbital, and the remaining four electrons will go in 2p orbital.
+Or the electronic configuration of Oxygen is 1s22s22p4 since it contains a total of 8 electrons, the first two-electron will go in the 1s orbital, the next two in the 2s orbital, and the remaining four electrons will go in the 2p orbital.

 S orbital can hold maximum of 2 electrons and P orbital can hold maximum of 6 electrons.